eirikhanasand/iikg2001/exam/exam22.md

 4. NIST

 ## Question 34
 User education is the best defense against this type of threat agent.
-Mere documentation and help guides are insufficient measures, if they are not used appropriately.
+Mere documentation and help guides are insufficient measures, if they are not used appropriately.<br/>
 Select one alternative:

 1. Organized cybercriminals.